 2. Wait… but be ready to TEFL

-But, be ready grab the opportunity to teach English in the EU straight away as both these options will be time limited.
-An extension is only expected to last a few months and the transition period is due to end on 31 December 2020.
+Be ready to grab the opportunity to teach English in the EU straight away as both these options will be time-limited.
+The current extension is only expected to last a few months and the transition period is due to end on 31 December 2020.
 After that, the UK’s relationship with the EU is still unknown – and it may well be far trickier to TEFL in the EU.

 3. Ignore Brexit and TEFL in the EU